-A discussion on the status of operational validation across in the different existing OOFS systems is here provided here.
-135 TThere are significant differences inbetween the status of the operational validation procedures applied by of global/basin/regionalsystems-OOFSs and the ones applied by the very-coastal servicesOOFSs.
-To illustrate how operational validation is being performed by basin and regional OOFSs, Section 4.1 provides as example the This is addressed in the following sections: 1) on the operational validation performed within the approach followed by the contributes est to generate a variety of product quality information across products that is delivered to users product quality (PQ) information on the service;
+A discussion on the status of operational validation across different existing OOFS systems is here provided.
+There are significant differences in the status of the operational validation procedures applied by global/basin/regional systems and the ones applied by the coastal services.

-Copernicus Marine service.
-In this service - outcomes from the validation of several global/regional models a good example (and operational pushing key operational oceanographic player) of how operational validation of basin/regional OOFSs
+To illustrate how operational validation is being performed by basin and regional OOFSs, Section 4.1 provides as example the approach followed by the Copernicus Marine service.
+In this service outcomes from the validation of several global/regional models contributes to generate a variety of product quality information across products that is delivered to users

-On the other hand, and 2) on the more in the case of more localized national/coastal OOFSs, -, there is (here, a variety of model validation approaches. d is faced; Section 4,2 reviews them, providing for the European space some description of it,
+On the other hand, in the case of more localized national/coastal OOFSs, there is a variety of model validation approaches.
+Section 4,2 reviews them, providing for the European space information from the EuroGoos coastal model capability mapping, and different examples from systems located all over the world (including North and South America, Africa and Asia).

-145 using information from the \for Europe inputs from EuroGoos coastal model capability mapping, and different examples from systems located all over the world (including in North and South America, Africa and Asia).
+4.1 Validation of global/basin/regional model systems; The Copernicus Marine example

-4.1 Validation of global/basin/regional model systems: The Copernicus Marine example previous section, the extensive multi-product portfolio offered, comprising more than 150 operational products and involving more than 60 EOVs for the blue, green and white ocean, established this Copernicus Marine service as a benchmark in operational oceanography.
-The Service relies on a network of producers, interconnecting several European OOFS at global an regional scales: 7 Monitoring and Forecasting Centers (MFC) run ocean numerical models, assimilating data, to generate
+The Copernicus Marine Service (, Le Traon et al., 2019), deliver a consistent, reliable and state-of-the-art information derived both from space/in-situ observations and from models - including forecasts, analyses and reanalyses - on the physical and biogeochemical state over the global ocean and the European regional seas.
+As stated in previous section, the extensive multi-product portfolio offered, comprising more than 150 operational products and involving more than 60 EOVs for the blue, green and white ocean, established this Copernicus Marine service as a benchmark in operational oceanography.
+The Service relies on a network of producers, interconnecting several European OOFS at global and regional scales: 7 Monitoring and Forecasting Centres (MFC) run ocean numerical models, assimilating data, to generate reanalyse, analyse and 10-day forecasts of the ocean.